 We had a delicious lunch there with hosts Jeff and Mayumu.
 The hostel is new, three years old, is informal and basic but clean and satisfactory.
 It attracts low-budget travelers with affordable rooms (some with bunk beds) costing as low as USD15, including breakfast.
 It’s about a mile south of the main downtown near the Ibis hotel.

 The serval cat pet (photo right) is the main attraction.
 It stands about two feet tall, has spots like a leopard and is kept in an a large glass enclosure.
 It was legally bought in Thailand.
 Mayumu said it was born in captivity and therefore could not fend for itself in the wild.
 Jeff feeds it one cooked chicken a day.
 The silver fox was kept in a smaller cage and taken out for walks a couple times a day.
 There were also two small domestic cats that wandered around the restaurant and pet enclosure.
 One had curled up for a nap in the serval cat’s house in its enclosure.

 “There its no gay community here in Hua Hin Thailand,” Jeff said, just a few scattered friends who see one another occasionally.
 Usually they work at local low-wage jobs and live at home with no expectations of a lively ’scene’ with lights and disco music.
 If they want to dance they can go to one of of the numerous mixed straight dance bars and clubs.
 No one would notice if two men were dancing together in the crowd.
 It was a vacation destination where life was looser and less noticed.
 It was not uncommon to see foreigners (mostly men) hooking up with local young women but straight older European couples were most common in the mix.

-Hua Hin Thailand is a nice place, less intense than Bangkok.
+Hua Hin is a nice place, less intense than Bangkok.
 Gays looking for action should go elsewhere.
-Otherwise, there are the sun, sand and sunshine here.
+Otherwise, there are the sun, sand and shopping here.